Adaptation to the weather – sort of

 For most Fairbanksans better weather means calm (no wind), sunshine, temperatures above 5F (-15oC).
 I bet this winter, people will sit outside watching the aurora, having a hot chocolate, cider, mulled wine, rum toddy, or even a crab soup, whenever there is no wind, the stars are bright, and temperatures are above 14F (-10oC).
 I will be one of them when I can get a spot on the bench around the fire at all.

 What do you do outside in winter?
 Let me know, I am curious.
-Also let me know what you would like to read about Alaska and Fairbanks.

 Focus Alaska features lifestyle in the Interior, Alaska street style, curiosa, insider travel tips and more three times or more a month on Mondays.
 Get these cool infos right into your email box.
 Subscribe to High Latitude Style.